Sherwin Williams White Snow: Paint Color Review

 I love comparing colors; comparison is the KEY to finding your home’s best shade!
 Let’s see what we’ve got here…

-Pure White is among my top whites, as it works with so many colors.
-And while it’s SIMILAR to White Snow in that it’s a ‘white,’ a few key features set them apart…
+Pure White is among my top whites, as it pairs well with a wide range of colors.
+While its similar to White Snow in that it’s a ‘white,’ a few key features set them apart…

-• WHICH WHITE IS BRIGHTER & WHITER?
-White Snow is the whitest of the two thanks to its higher LRV of 90, whereas Pure White sits at 84 (making it a soft white).
+- WHICH WHITE IS BRIGHTER & WHITER?
+White Snow is the whitest of the two, thanks to its higher LRV of 90, whereas Pure White sits at 84, making it a softer white.

-• WHITE WHITE IS WARMER?
+- WHITE WHITE IS WARMER?
 Now, this is a tough one that you could refer to science for.
 Why?
 Well, they’re hard to compare as they’re different TYPES of white.
-Overall, White Snow comes across as cleaner than Pure White, which can make it look a bit warmer, but it’s also BRIGHTER, which can enhance this effect.
+Overall, White Snow appears cleaner than Pure White, which can make it look a bit warmer; however, it’s also brighter, which can enhance this effect.

-• WHICH ONE IS BEST WITH WHITE QUARTZ COUNTERTOPS?
-The average white quartz will likely suit Pure White over White Snow.
+- WHICH ONE IS BEST WITH WHITE QUARTZ COUNTERTOPS?
+The average white quartz countertop will likely suit Pure White over White Snow.
 Even though quartz can LOOK white, the base color is usually a soft white that’s better suited to a soft white paint color.

 Pure White cabinets with Benjamin Moore Classic Gray walls